jacksonthall22/SAN-strings/README.md

 # SAN Strings

 This simple script generates all **30,474** possible [Standard Algebraic Notation (SAN)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)#:~:text=Algebraic%20notation%20(or%20AN)%20is,books%2C%20magazines%2C%20and%20newspapers.) strings for chess moves, with some special logic to avoid listing SAN strings that can never actually occur for geometric reasons.

-If someone notices a mistake in my logic (that some strings generated can never occur), please open an issue!
+If someone notices a mistake in my logic (that some strings generated can never occur), please open an issue!*

+###### * But after the last update, I truly think I got them all!

 ### Note
 Check (`+`) and checkmate (`#`) symbols are omitted in `san_strings.txt` but included in `san_strings_with_symbols.txt`.
 It is fairly easy to convince yourself that no special logic is required to determine which subset of all SAN moves could deliver check/mate: all moves can deliver either check or mate at least via a discovery.
-Therefore, `san_strings_with_symbols.txt` (30,474 lines) is exactly three times the length of
+Therefore, `san_strings_with_symbols.txt` (30,474 lines) is exactly three times the length of `san_strings.txt` (9,758 lines) as it simply makes two additional copies of each SAN move, one appending `+` and one appending `#`.
-`san_strings.txt` (10,158 lines) as it simply makes two additional copies of each SAN move, one appending `+` and one appending `#`.
-SANs are both files are sorted by the key `(len(san), san)`.
+SANs in both files are sorted by the key `(len(san), san)`.

 # Run it yourself
 ```sh